 The UEFI System Partition should be at least 260 MiB (273 MB) to ensure its properly formatted with FAT32 so that you avoid UEFI implementation compatibility issues.
 (If you do have incompatible hardware that requires FAT16-formatting, then I suggest you move aside the files on the UEFI System Partition, convert the partition to FAT16, and copy the files back over to it.)

 Microsoft recommends you set aside 100 MiB for Windows.
 Unless you decide to get away with the separate /boot partition on Linux, then I recommend you set aside 100 MiB of space per Linux system you intend to install.
 Keep in mind that you should allocate some space for failed and past installations, upgrade staging, and operating/file system debris as well.
-There is no reason to try and squeeze down the size of the ESP to a point where it might cause issues for you in the future.
+There is no reason to try to squeeze down the size of the ESP to a point where it might cause issues for you in the future.

 Note that you can create separate UEFI System Partitions for each operating system or install all of them on the same partition.
 Some operating system installers are better than others in letting you choose where you want to install their UEFI blobs.